matt-russo/pixelsynth-sw/README.md

 * try vertical downsizing to number of scale steps (or averaging) so data from all rows is used?
 * choose/upload new default images
 * add other scales/voicings (hexatonic, some kind of lydian voicing...)
+* change 'background image' to 'select image'

 ### Accessibility
 * set up keyboard commands (spacebar is currently set to play/pause)
 * check/add alt text
-* alternative to dials? (or just increment with keyboard?)
+* alternative to dials? (can increment with keyboard)
 * audio marker for edges of image?
+* improve colour contrast/font/font size
 * research other requirements

 ### Aesthetics
 * alternate colour scheme/landing page graphic to distinguish from original